 Serve Robotics, a company that runs a sidewalk delivery robot service, announced that the company has partnered with Walmart.
-Its robots have been spotted in Bentonville, Arizona.
+Its robots have been spotted in Bentonville, Arkansas.

 Serve Robotics confirmed that the company’s robots have been operating in Bentonville, but declined to comment further.
 A spokesperson told the Mobile Robot Guide that “we look forward to sharing additional partnership news in the coming months.”

 While Serve Robotics’ delivery robots have been at work since January making deliveries in LA, grocery delivery will be new ground for the company.
 In LA, the company delivers with Uber Eats with Level 4 autonomy.

 The sidewalk delivery company began in 2017 as the robotics division of Postmates, and spun out as an independent company in February 2021 after Postmates had been acquired by Uber.

 In November 2021, Serve Robotics announced its partnership with Uber Eats, and a month later, announced the close of a $13 million expanded seed funding round.
 Participants in the round included Uber Technologies, Wavemaker Labs, DX Ventures and 7-Eleven’s corporate venture arm 7-Ventures.